timLoewel/zmk-keyboard-config/Readme.md

 # Keymap for 34 key keyboard
 ![alt text](resources/keyboard-layout-all-layers.png)

+To edit the keyboard, edit the ./config/cradio.keymap

+With each push to the repository a new firmware is built via the .github workflow.
+Then attach one halve to the computer via usb.
+Set it into usb mode by [double click on the reset button](https://zmk.dev/docs/user-setup#flashing-uf2-files).

 ## General Thoughts
 All keys in this document are named by the default qwerty character on the key.
 The thumb keys are named after this schema from [zmk-nodefree-config](https://github.com/urob/zmk-nodefree-config).
 This library is also used for defining the keymaps.